Maccas21/react-basic-contacts/README.md

-# Getting Started with Create React App
+# React-basic-contacts

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
-The hosted website can be found [HERE](https://react-basic-contacts.firebaseapp.com/)
+Firebase was used to host this react project and can be found [HERE](https://react-basic-contacts.firebaseapp.com/)

 ## APIs and Frameworks
 - [Material-UI](https://material-ui.com/)